SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     These details could also be used to connect to the HDI container from an application using one of the many SAP HANA client drivers (Java, ODBC, Node.js, Python, Go, .NET etc.) or the command line SQL tool HDBSQL.

-    >An example is shown below of connecting with both the RT user.
+    >An example is shown below of connecting with the RT user.
 Additional details on client connections can be found at [Use Clients to Query an SAP HANA Database](https://developers.sap.com/mission.hana-cloud-clients.html).
 The example shown above requires an installation of the SAP HANA Client (which is not on the TechEd laptops) and is shown for illustrative purposes only.
     >
     > ```SQL
     > \al